 Countries and US states each have their own restrictions on what plants we can send.
 We do our best to know and follow the rules, but the ultimate responsibility rests with you to understand your local laws.

 Some states have restrictions on import of plant materials, as listed below.
 There may be other restrictions that I am not aware of and I recommend that you check your state regulations before ordering, because I don’t spend my free time reading the agricultural regulations for all the states and territories of the USA.
 Some states even have local/regional regulations and I can pretty much guarantee that I am ignorant of those.
-If you live in one of these states, your order may be stopped and inspected and potentially confiscated if the inspectors don’t like the condition of the materials.
-Usually the inspectors will contact us if there is a problem, but if they contact you first, please contact us.
-We guarantee the condition our products, so we will be happy to work with state inspectors to resolve any problems, and I would also like to know if they have spotted something that is a legitimate concern.
+If you live in a state with agricultural inspections, your order may be stopped and inspected and potentially confiscated if the inspectors don’t like the condition of the materials.
+Usually the inspectors will contact me if there is a problem, but if they contact you first, please get in touch.
+The condition of our products is guaranteed, so I will be happy to work with state inspectors to resolve any problems, and I would also like to know if they have spotted something that is a legitimate concern.

-We cannot ship the following products to the states or provinces indicated.
-Because our software does not allow ordering restrictions by state, we will cancel and refund these items if you order them with a shipping address in a restricted state.
+I cannot ship the following products to the states or territories indicated.
+Because our software does not allow ordering restrictions by state, I will cancel and refund these items if you order them with a shipping address in a restricted state.

 For states with agricultural inspections, we add a label to the outside of the package that lists the contents by species.

 California: Onion bulbs.
 (Because people ask all the time: yes, potatoes from WA are OK for import to California.
 Some wild potato species are classified as noxious weeds regionally, but they are allowed at the state level.
 You can check your county noxious weed list to determine if any wild potatoes are listed.)

 Hawaii: Sea kale and related Crambe species

 Idaho: Onion bulbs and potato tubers (seeds OK)